topcoderinc/TC-redis-manager/README.md

   - which commands are dependent on one another?

     a web app function  dependent a lot of command, so, in fact, there is no command dependent on one another command.

+Please note this app does not function in IE11+